Michelle-Wang0/lab8_monitoring/README.md

 ## Deliverables
 - [ ] Setup Docker with Prometheus and Grafana.
 Modify and Run Kafka Monitoring Script.
 - [ ] Verify Prometheus targets and metrics.
 Run queries in prometheus.
+Be able to explain to TA about how Prometheus read the data and deal with resets, counters (open ended) what if multiple machines need to syncronize
 - [ ] Configure Grafana Dashboard and add visualizations.

 ## Getting started
 - Ensure Python (preferably 3.8, 3.9, 3.10) and Docker is installed on your machine.
-- Clone the starter code from this [Git repository](https://github.com/XueyingJia/mlip-monitoring-lab)
+- Clone the starter code from this [Git repository](https://github.com/Michelle-Wang0/lab8_monitoring)
 - Navigate to this Github folder
 - Install required dependencies
     - `pip install -r requirements.txt`
-- Establish an SSH tunnel to the Kafka broker if not already connected
+- Establish an SSH tunnel to the Kafka broker if not already connected: ((find remote_server, user, and password on the Canvas entry for this lab))
-    - `ssh -o ServerAliveInterval=60 -L 9092:localhost:9092 tunnel@128.2.204.215 -NTf`
+    - `ssh -L <local_port>:localhost:<remote_port> <user>@<remote_server> -NTf`

 ## Background
 - Familiarize yourself with the `docker-compose.yaml` and `prometheus.yml` files.